Elastic-net Regularized High-dimensional Negative Binomial Regression: Consistency and Weak Signals Detection

-where $||\textbf{b}{||_q} = {(\sum\limits_{j = 1}^p {b_j^q} )^{1/q}}$.
-This constant generalizes the compatibility factor and is close to the restricted eigenvalue (see \cite{Bickel09}).
-But, from the results in \cite{Ye10} and \cite{Huang13}, we know that the compatibility factor and weak CIF can achieve a shaper upper bounds for the oracle inequalities since both of them are bigger than the restricted eigenvalue.
-The $\ell_{q}$-loss oracle inequalities will be useful in the proof of sign consistency property in Section \ref{sec-IC}.
+From the results in \cite{Ye10} and \cite{Huang13}, we know that the positivity assumptions of compatibility factor and the weak CIF can achieve sharper upper bounds for the oracle inequalities because both are bigger than the restricted eigenvalue: